 While some audio companies are trying to compete on price alone and some are trying to compete on features alone, MPOW is trying to straddle the line of both of those segments to provide a pair of Bluetooth headphones that look great, sound great, and don’t cost an arm and a leg.
 Recently, MPOW sent over a pair of headphones, the MPOW M3 headphones for us to take a look at.

 While doing research for this review, I came away honestly surprised that MPOW sent them over to us.
 Right now, the M3’s are listed at the #1 option on Amazon for Bluetooth Headphones.
-It seems like they’re doing pretty well on their own, but more credit to MPOW to send them over to use for a critical look regardless.
+It seems like they’re doing pretty well on their own, but more credit to MPOW to send them over to use for a critical look anyway.

 The M3’s have a hard plastic shell on the outside of a very soft plastic inside.
 Everything that touches your head, ears, or skin is a soft material, while the exterior of the headphones consists of hard plastics that will stand up to bumps, bruises, and being thrown into gym bags.
 The headphones also have a hinge on both sides so they can collapse down taking up less room in your bag.